 Imagine this world if we all lent a digital hand.
 Heather is a frequent public speaker having presented at Crowdsourcing Week, European Space Agency Summer School, Impact Startup Europe, Understanding Risk, IEEE Humanitarian Technology Conference, Google Big Tent, OSCON, and TedxSilkRoad.
 Recently, she wrote articles on the power of data and digital literacy for the World Economic Forum and Civicus Datashift.

-She holds a Bachelor of Arts degree in Combined Political Science and History from Carleton University in Canada’s capital city of Ottawa, and a Library and Information Technician diploma from Seneca College of Applied Arts and Technology in Toronto.
+Heather holds a Bachelor of Arts degree in Combined Political Science and History from Carleton University, as well as a Library and Information Technician diploma from Seneca College of Applied Arts and Technology.

 Heather recently joined the International Federation of Red Cross Red Crescent to build global Data Literacy programs.
 At Qatar Computing Research Institute, Qatar Foundation, she created projects and programmes for social innovation and humanitarian software.